bespoken/bespoken-docs/end-to-end/guide.md

 * `**/*.test.yml`

 Any tests that match these patterns will be run.
-A recommended convention is to sort test files under a test dir, and to label end-to-end tests as `IntentName.e2e.yml`, where each test file contains tests for a specific intent.
+A recommended convention is to sort test files under a test dir, and to label functional tests as `IntentName.e2e.yml`, where each test file contains tests for a specific intent.

 When invoking `bst test`, the name of a specific test or regex can be used, like this:
 ```bash